robbestad/react-blog/README.md

 # This project is now __deprecated__.
 It will not be updated nor worked on in the future.

+# The project that replaces this is here:

+[robbestad.com at github]https://github.com/svenanders/robbestad.com

+### old doc below

 Updated blog platform

 Check out [the result](http://robbestad.herokuapp.com/)